 Obstructive Sleep Apnea (OSA)

 Obstructive sleep apnea is a condition in which a person’s breathing stops repeatedly during sleep, often for over a minute, due to obstructions at the back of the throat.
 The stop in airflow eventually wakens the person just enough so that they can take a gasp of air, and the cycle then continues.
 An official diagnosis of OSA is indicated by more than 30 apneas in seven hours, but some people may have up to 500 incidences per night, without even knowing it.
-Oral and maxillofacial surgeons like Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan and Dr. Zastrow are experts in the structures of the mouth and head, and therefore have extensive training to treat obstructive sleep apnea.
+Oral and maxillofacial surgeons like Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan, Dr. Zastrow and Dr. Semidey are experts in the structures of the mouth and head, and therefore have extensive training to treat obstructive sleep apnea.